How To Do A Washington Business Name Search

-- Status – Active means the entity is in good standing and all reports and filing fees are up to date.
+- Status – Active means the entity is in good standing, and all reports and filing fees are up to date.
 The names of “Inactive” results may be available to register.

-- Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+- Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal, or tax notice need to be sent to the business.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Governors – Names of the entity’s officers.

-- You are also able to look up the Certificate of Formation (LLC), Articles of Incorporation (Corp) and Annual Reports.
+- You are also able to look up the Certificate of Formation (LLC), Articles of Incorporation (Corp), and Annual Reports.

-How do I form an LLC?
+How do I form a Washtinton LLC?